junxit/us-congress-bills-113/bill.md

 - **(8)** encourages all elements of Afghan society to refrain from fomenting violence and other disturbances in voting areas;
 - **(9)** urges the ANSF to make every necessary effort to ensure the safety of voters, candidates, poll workers, and election observers;
 - **(10)** expresses its support for the full participation of Afghan civil society in the election process;
-- **(11)** recognizes that a democratically elected government that reflects the will of the Afghan people would promote the long-term prosperity, stability, and security interests of Afghanistan and its neighbors, its partners in the North Atlantic Treaty Organization International Security Assistance Force, and the United States; and
+- **(11)** recognizes that a democratically-elected government that reflects the will of the Afghan people and is committed to combating terrorism would promote the long-term stability and security interests of Afghanistan, its neighbors, and its partners in the North Atlantic Treaty Organization International Security Assistance Force, including the United States; and
 - **(12)** recognizes the sacrifices of United States and coalition armed forces that have contributed, and will continue to contribute, to the security and stability of Afghanistan.